briatte/nationalrat/README.md

 - `sex` -- gender (F/M), imputed from title ("Abgeordnete/r")
 - `born` -- year of birth (stored as character)
 - `photo` -- photo URL, a variation of the profile URL stored in `id`

+Note -- constituency is not scraped because it is present only for the current legislature.